JunlingWang/ITStudyNotes/BeefLedger_dev_environment.md

 4. Stop and restart the instance, run: "docker ps", and you can find the container ID and other information.

 The sealer's node is successfully set up.
+At this point, you can send your IP address to the controller, and they can add you to the network.

 # Operating a sealer's node
 ## Log into the node